 The University of Oxford has a number of staff and research projects that focus on environmental issues in Brazil.
 The greatest concentration of researchers is associated with the tropical forest programme, coordinated from the Environmental Change Institute and the School of Geography and the Environment, which has a high-profile international reputation for research on the future of the Amazon forest.
 In collaboration with Brazilian scientists at the Goeldi Museum (Belem), the National Amazon Research Institute (Manaus), and several Brazilian universities, the Oxford team maintains a number of unique long-term forest research sites across the Brazilian Amazon, a part of a Global Ecosystems Monitoring Network (GEM) coordinated by Oxford.

-In addition, the group collaborates closely with the Brazilian National Space Research Agency (INPE) in the monitoring of fire, deforestation and carbon emissions in the Amazon.
+In addition to their work on the Amazon, the tropical forests group collaborates closely with the Brazilian National Space Research Agency (INPE) in the monitoring of fire, deforestation and carbon emissions in the Amazon.
 Every year a number of senior Brazilian scientists are hosted on sabbatical visits in Oxford.
 Other staff and postgraduates in ECI, Geography, Development Studies, Zoology and Plant Sciences also conduct research in Brazil, including work on climate policy and greenhouse gas emissions, water resources, birds, palms, and indigenous resource management.

-Oxford currently has twelve permanent members of research and academic staff from Brazil, all of whom specialise in medical and physical sciences.
-In addition to these permanent members, Oxford frequently welcomes a considerable number of visiting academics and scholars across its divisions.
+Oxford currently has 20 members of research and academic staff from Brazil, of whom half are in Medical Sciences, with the remainder split between the Mathematical, Physical and Life Sciences and the Social Sciences divisions.
+In addition, Oxford frequently welcomes a considerable number of visiting academics and scholars across its divisions.

 Professor Anna Christina Nobre